XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 # **get_time_entry**
 > TimeEntry get_time_entry(xero_tenant_id, project_id, time_entry_id)

+Retrieves a single time entry for a specific project

 Allows you to get a single time entry in a project

-Allows you to upget a single time entry in a project

 ### Example